eliaskrainski/INLAspacetime/README.md

 2.  the barrier model proposed in
     <https://doi.org/10.1016/j.spasta.2019.01.002>

-# Example
+# A spacetime example

-This is a basic example which fit a spacetime model for some fake data.
+Fit a spacetime model for some fake data.
-The model fitting using **inlabru** facilitates coding.

 ``` r
 set.seed(1)